 Patient Rights and Responsibilities

-Lifespan hospitals recognize the rights of each of our patients.
-State laws have been established to ensure that your rights are respected.
+This is a summary of your rights and responsibilities as a patient of a Lifespan facility.
 Please be aware there may be occasions when there are clinical reasons for temporarily restricting patient rights to ensure their safety or the safety of others.
-Below is an easy-to-understand summary of your rights and responsibilities as a patient of a Lifespan facility.
-It is also our promise to you.

-To receive an oral or written translation of this information, please visit Patient Registration or call Interpreter Services at 1-401-606-8884.
+To receive an oral or written translation of this document, please visit Patient Registration or call Interpreter Services at 1-401-606-8884.

 - Kind, safe and respectful care